warren-bank/fork-Xanado/README.md

 The installation comes with emulations of a number of commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends.
 Guidance for creating your own custom game is given below.

+## Learning
+To assist learners, there are two special 'chat' messages that can be entered.
+* `advise` will turn on/off post-play analysis.
+This will suggest an alternative, higher-scoring play, if one exists, after your play.
+* `hint` tells you the highest scoring play the computer can find for you.
+Everyone in the game is told when you send this message (to prevent cheating.)

 # Dictionaries
 The `/dictionaries` directory contains all the